-Applesauce. ¼ cup is a common substitute for one egg in a baking recipe.
+Applesauce.
+One-fourth cup is a common substitute for one egg in a baking recipe.

-Banana. ½ a banana can work in place of one egg.
+Banana.
+Half a mashed, ripened banana can work in place of one egg.

-Mixtures can take the place of one egg, such as:
+Mixtures (below) can take the place of 1 to 3 eggs, such as:

 Keep in mind that egg replacements may not be as fluffy and light as actual eggs.